muratk3n/thirdwave/en/README.md

 ---

 Yes.
-They can be lied to, convinved on things against their interest, which all suggest direct democracy, or "polling to decide on policy direction" style of governence cannot work.
+They can be lied to, convinced on things against their interest, which all suggest direct democracy, or "polling to decide on policy direction" style of governence cannot work.